 - Clean up URLs.
 Swap out dynamic URLs for clean URLs and get rid of the parameters.
 Avoid using spaces or underscores; utilize for dashes if you must.
 Stick to all lowercase letters, and add targeted keywords.
 Also, don’t forget to keep it short and simple!

 - Redirect 404 pages.
 It’s always good to clean up and redirect your dead pages.

 - Implement pagination.
 Pagination enables sites to divide content into smaller sections.

 You might deal with hundreds to thousands of users, depending on how large your eCommerce store grows, meaning many transactions can occur in a single day.
 It’s incredibly vital to maintain the security of your website. eCommerce platforms are unfortunately very vulnerable to cyberattacks that can lead to leaked financial credentials and hacked accounts.
 Search engines pay attention to the security level of your site and consider this factor when figuring out where you should rank in the SERPs.

 Your eCommerce site needs an HTTPS and SSL certification to protect users’ sensitive data.
 You also need to back your site up regularly, so if data gets damaged or disrupted, you can easily restore it as quickly as possible.

 If all of this sounds overwhelming, you’re not alone.
-Fortunately, there are great folks who specialize in eCommerce SEO who will be happy to help you implement these best practices and more.
+Fortunately, there are great folks who specialize in eCommerce SEO and SEO for ClickFunnels who will be happy to help you implement these best practices and more.
 Soon, you’ll be off and running, enjoying the success of your online store